KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 The Base Color input can optionally supply alpha values.
 How these values are treated by glTF depends on the selected blend mode.

-With the Eevee render engine selected, each material has a Blend Mode on the material settings panel.
+With the EEVEE render engine selected, each material has a Blend Mode on the material settings panel.
 Use this setting to define how alpha values from the Base Color channel are treated in glTF.
 Three settings are supported by glTF: